NoroffFEU/development-platforms/case-studies/webhosting/Bluehost/bluehost-case-study.md

 ## Main Features

 Bluehosts shared hosting services is a cost-effective option that dosnt require extensive resources or high level of costomization.
 With its one-click WordPress Installation feture it is easy to setup a WordPress website.
 You also get a free domain name the first year.
-If you have a small business or an idea, but you have limited resources and technical knowledge, Bluehost shared hosting services would be a easy, quick and affordable way to get your business up and running.
+If you have a small business or website, but you have limited resources and technical knowledge, Bluehost shared hosting services would be a easy, quick and affordable way to get your business or website up and running.

 Other features include:
 - **Free SSL Certificate:** for securing youre website.